Young Pioneers of China | |

-The Young Pioneers of China, often shortened to the Young Pioneers and sometimes translated into English as Red Pioneers,[2] is a mass youth organization for children aged six to fourteen in the People's Republic of China.
+The Young Pioneers of China, often shortened to the Young Pioneers and sometimes translated into English as Red Pioneers,[2] is a mass youth organization for children aged 6 to 14 in the People's Republic of China.
+It is an affiliated organization of the Communist Youth League of China.
 The Young Pioneers of China is run by the Communist Youth League, an organization of older youth that comes under the Chinese Communist Party (CCP).
 The Young Pioneers of China is similar to Pioneer Movements that exist or existed in many Communist countries around the world.

 The transfer of sovereignty of Hong Kong and Macau in 1997 and 1999 respectively has not seen the expansion of CCP organizations (except two small working committees in Liaison Office of HK & Macau) to those areas, including the Young Pioneers.